Crossroads-2023/crossroads-2023.github.io/index.md

 ### News

+The schedule of the school is now available!

 [Marilina Carena](https://sites.google.com/view/marilina-carena)
 (Universidad Nacional del Litoral) will be giving an outreach talk during the School.
 Unfortunately, speakers Victoria Lebed and Sarah Scherotzke had to cancel their